mistergoomba/13-day-stories/RULES.md

 - Horoscope voice
 - Affirmation and meditation format
 - Continuity across a trecena
+- Birthday profile format

-Any new chat must reference this file to ensure perfect consistency.
+Any new chat must reference this file and ALL canonical sources to ensure perfect consistency.

 ---

+## 📚 **2.
+Authoritative Source Files (Canonical & Required)**

+The following uploaded files are ALWAYS the sources of truth:

+### **mayan-calendar-spec.md**

+- Full traditional meanings of nawales
+- Numerology (1–13)
+- Elemental relationships
+- Shadow/light dynamics
+- Cosmological grounding

+### **mayan-summaries.md**

+- Concise, narrative-friendly summaries of each nawal
+- Quick-reference keywords
+- Emotional/psychological interpretations

+### **mayan-calendar.md**

+- Extended descriptions of each number and nawal
+- Integration of shadow/light expressions
+- Elemental resonance + trecena themes

+### **writing-style-guide.md**

+- Tone, rhythm, pacing
+- Mystical but grounded poetic voice
+- "Dark rainbow / mystical street poet" style
+- What to avoid (clichés, spiritual bypassing, etc.)

+### **Completed Trecena Files**

+(e.g., `trecena-imox.js`, `trecena-aqabal.js`)

+- Serve as the gold standard for:
+  - JSON formatting
+  - Story pacing
+  - Image prompt structure
+  - Tone, symbolism, and emotional arc
+  - Integration of nawal + number

+All future trecenas must be consistent with these foundational examples.

+---

-# 🌅 **2.
+# 🌅 **3.
 Core Concept of the App**

 Each trecena is a **13-day spiritual story cycle**.
 Each day contains: